vitiral/simple-quality/quiz.md

 > ##### Exercise 1:
 > What should the "quiz component" do?
 >
-> Using rst, write down the high level design docs of the quiz component
+> Using artifact, write down the high level design docs of the quiz component

 ## Designing To Test